 Four ways to fund a Pallet shelter village

-Pallet shelter villages serve as transitional housing for people experiencing homelessness.
-They provide the dignity and security of private units within a community.
-A resource net of on-site social services, food, showers, laundry, and more helps people transition to permanent housing.
+Pallet shelter villages serve as transitional spaces for people experiencing homelessness.
+They provide the dignity and security of private units within a community, along with a resource net of onsite social services, food, showers, laundry, and more to help people transition to more permanent solutions.

-Several components to consider when building a village include choosing which Pallet shelters to use, location, setting up infrastructure, and selecting a service provider.
+Several components to consider when building a village include identifying which Pallet shelters best suit the needs of the community, finding a site location, setting up infrastructure, and selecting a service provider.
 Funding is also crucial.
-Below are are four sources that can be combined to fund the costs associated with creating a Pallet shelter village.
+Below are four sources that can be combined to fund the costs associated with creating a Pallet shelter village.

 1. Federal Funds

-The federal government has numerous programs available to fund aid for people experiencing homelessness..
-Notably, because of the coronavirus pandemic, trillions of dollars became available.
+The federal government has numerous programs available to fund aid for people experiencing homelessness.
+Notably, during the COVID pandemic, trillions of dollars became available.
 The $2.2 trillion Coronavirus Aid, Relief, and Economic Security (CARES) Act passed in March 2020.
 The $1.9 trillion American Rescue Plan Act (ARPA) passed a year later.
 Both legislative acts provided local governments and nonprofits an opportunity to take an innovative approach to the homelessness crisis.

 New Beginnings, a Pallet shelter village in Fayetteville, Arkansas, initially used private funding to get the project started.
-Later, they used CARES money to purchase equipment and materials supporting the village’s programming.
+Later, they used CARES money to purchase equipment and materials supporting village operations.

 A newly opened Pallet shelter village in Aurora, Colorado, used ARPA funding and Emergency Solutions Grants (ESG).
 ESG is a federal program to assist people to quickly regain stability in permanent housing after experiencing a housing crisis and homelessness.